netzmacht/contao-i18n/README.md

 Sometimes you have to translate your website but some pages stays identical.
 If you use different page aliases in your language tree the fallback page is not loaded.

 The `I18n Regular page` is designed to solve this issue.
-It simply load all the content of the fallback page.
+It simply loads all the content of the fallback page.
 So it's possible to have language aware aliases but use same content without duplication.

 On top of it the language is kept.
-This means that Contao uses the language defined in the page settings for all translation string.
+This means that Contao uses the language defined in the page settings.
+This enables you to use insert tags to translate contents.

 ### Translation insert tags